MoravianCollege/helloWorld/README.md

 ## Hello World Project

-This is a project to test Jenkins and CI.
+This is a project to try out CI.